xmos/xmath_walkthrough/doc/tutorial/part3B.md

 `int64_t` values.
 (This is typical for 32-bit vector functions in `lib_xcore_math` which return scalars, such as `vect_s32_dot()`, `vect_s32_energy()` and `vect_s32_sum()`).
-Because the VPU's accumulators in 32-bit more are 40 bits, we know that to be safe we need to shift the result an extra 8 bits.
+Because the VPU's accumulators in 32-bit mode are 40 bits, we know that to be safe we need to shift the result an extra 8 bits.

 So, we add 8 to the exponent given by vect_s32_dot_prepare() and shift the